 Don’t let the euphoria and adrenaline carry you away.
 You’re in a foreign country – most likely getting hammered with unidentified kinds of alcohol in the company of some random people you just met in the lobby of your hostel isn’t the brightest idea.
 Moreover, if something happens, the first thing your insurance company will look for is your blood test.
 Even if there’s the slightest trace of alcohol they have the right to refuse reimbursing you under the pretext that your judgment was impaired, which led to the event.

-You're now a better traveller.
+You're now a better traveler.